davidrumseymapcenter/colocate/index.md

 **2:00 PM - 3:30 PM:** [Optional] Sustainability & Resourcing Workshop

-**Explore sustainability options for IIIF-based tools and platforms like Allmaps and GeoBlacklight**
+**Explore sustainability options for IIIF-based tools and platforms like Allmaps and GeoBlacklight** How do we ensure long-term support for these projects?
+Identifying funding sources and creating a collaborative, sustainable ecosystem.

-- Explore sustainability options for IIIF-based tools and platforms like AllMaps and GeoBlacklight.
-- How do we ensure long-term support for these projects?
-- Identifying funding sources and creating a collaborative, sustainable ecosystem.{: .alert .alert-dark}
+{: .alert .alert-dark}

 ## Documents